Skip to main content

 That’s because it allows you to achieve some of the benefits that an absolute divorce offers while still giving you time to think about what you truly want out of your marriage.
 Furthermore, you don’t need to be on good terms with your spouse to pursue this option.

 Even the least acrimonious divorces are a strain.
 Your life partner and best friend is now, often, your worst enemy.
 A Maryland family law attorney can help alleviate a lot of the stress by giving you the peace of mind of knowing your legal issues are taken care of, and your rights are being protected.
-Call Petrelli Previtera to schedule a consultation today.
+Call Petrelli Previtera, LLC to schedule a consultation today.

 Client Testimonials